 The incentive to drain wetlands for agricultural production in developed countries has been driven by factors such as the increasing cost of farming around field obstructions with larger agricultural equipment, and the lower cost of wetland drainage with tools such as precision water management, GPS aided ditching, improved tile drainage equipment, and other engineering tools (Cortus et al. 2011; De Laporte 2014).
 In developing countries, increasing human population pressures and climate change are also motivating land managers to convert wetlands to agricultural lands (Dixon and Wood 2003).
 However, few studies have focused on estimating wetland values on agricultural landscapes, and so the overall estimated values of natural wetlands in agricultural areas are currently underestimated and therefore potentially misunderstood or ignored by the public.
 A notable exception is work by Brander et al. (2013) who conducted a meta-analysis on ecosystem services provided by wetlands in agricultural landscapes with an emphasis on three regulating ecosystem services: flood control, water supply, and nutrient recycling.
 These authors estimated average values for flood control, water supply and nutrient recycling to be $6,923 US$/ha/year, $3,389 US$/ha/year, and $5,788 US$/ha/year, respectively.

 The main objectives of this study are to estimate wetland meta-regression functions for factors that drive the value of wetland regulating services and wetland provisioning services on agricultural landscapes, and to examine the potential for using these functions to guide the benefit transfer of wetland values in agricultural landscapes globally.
-Our study builds on the work of Brander et al. (2013) by including additional wetland regulating services and provisioning services, creating a more comprehensive analysis of all wetland values; we excluded cultural and regulating services because of insufficient data.
-The list of regulating and provisioning ecosystem services are provided in Table A1 in appendix.
-In Table A1, Schuyt and Brander (2004), Jenkins et al. (2010) and Meyerhoff et al. (2004), and Simonit et al. (2011) describe nutrient recycling, nutrient mitigation, and nutrient retention wetland ecosystem services, respectively, as regulating service because they contribute to a healthy environment; this classification is consistent with Brander et al. (2013) who classified nutrient retention as a regulating ecosystem service.
+Our study builds on the work of Brander et al. (2013) by including additional wetland regulating services and provisioning services, creating a more comprehensive analysis of all wetland values (see Table A1); we excluded cultural and regulating services because of insufficient data.
+Schuyt and Brander (2004), Jenkins et al. (2010) and Meyerhoff et al. (2004), and Simonit et al. (2011) describe nutrient recycling, nutrient mitigation, and nutrient retention wetland ecosystem services, respectively, as regulating service because they contribute to a healthy environment (Table A1); this classification is consistent with Brander et al. (2013) who classified nutrient retention as a regulating ecosystem service.
 Since the ecosystem services in the separate meta-regressions will be comparable in the way they regulate environmental processes or provide goods and services to society, and do not overlap, we are able to avoid commodity inconsistency problems (Vedogbeton and Johnson 2020).
 Commodity inconsistency occurs when total ecosystem values in meta-regression analyses incorporate a broad range of wetland ecosystem services that often overlap and are difficult to compare due to their different impacts on society (Brander et al. 2013).
 Commodity inconsistency, which could cause biased meta-regression estimates and incorrect inferences or benefit transfers, has been identified as a problem in previous wetland value studies (Brander et al. 2013; Vedogbeton and Johnston 2020).

 2. Methodology